* Was elected to the U.S. House of Representatives in 2018

-While Democrat-led American cities nationwide were being overrun by violent riots sparked by the aforementioned May 25, 2020 death of George Floyd — riots in which Antifa and Black Lives Matter played a major role — Pressley said: “This is as much about public outcry, organizing and mobilizing and applying pressure, so that this GOP-led Senate and these governors that continue to carry water for this administration, putting American people in harm’s way, turning a deaf ear to the needs of our families and our communities – hold them accountable.
+While Democrat-led American cities nationwide were being overrun by violent riots sparked by the aforementioned May 25, 2020 death of George Floyd — riots in which Antifa and Black Lives Matter played a major role — Pressley said in August 2020: “This is as much about public outcry, organizing and mobilizing and applying pressure, so that this GOP-led Senate and these governors that continue to carry water for this administration, putting American people in harm’s way, turning a deaf ear to the needs of our families and our communities – hold them accountable.
 Make the phone calls, send the emails, show up.
 You know, there needs to be unrest in the streets for as long as there’s unrest in our lives.”

 In a December 20, 2020 appearance on CNN’s Inside Politics, Pressley, who a day earlier had been among the very first Americans to receive a coronavirus vaccine, pushed for the incarcerated to also be prioritized as recipients.
 Said the congresswoman: “I did have the vaccine administered yesterday in order to maintain the continuity of government, but also because I live with, like millions of Americans, two preexisting conditions, and doing my part, both to keep myself safe so that I can continue to do my job to fight for my district and the American people, keeping my family safe, but also stopping the spread of this virus which has raged out of control, which has everything to do with the willful criminality of Donald Trump….
 I’m going to continue to fight for our most vulnerable communities who have been disproportionally impacted by the virus, for our health care workers, for our essential workers, for our incarcerated men and women to be prioritized in the distribution of the vaccine.”